 Between firefighting, family, volunteering, working a second job, and continuing their education, many firefighters find it challenging to stay up to date with the latest trends in the fire service.
 Podcasts are a great way for firefighters to multitask and consume useful content about their trade while on the move, whether at the gym, in the car, or at home.

 Because we know firefighters can live busy and hectic lives, we have spent some time sifting through the clutter to find you the 10 most useful and entertaining firefighter-related podcasts.
 Below you will find our favorite podcasts made by firefighters for firefighters with loads of useful information ranked in no particular order.
+If you’re looking for more hands-on material, consider attending one of our webinars!

 1. Lead Yourself (Fit to Fight Fire Podcast)